10 Odd Benefits & Uses of Reetha (Soapnut) for Hair Skin & Health

 In place of making use of chemical face wash, use your homemade natural face wash.

-Usual make use of this soapnut face wash offers you a spectacular face.
+Usually making use of this soapnut face wash offers you a spectacular glow on your face.

 5) Reetha Prevents Dandruff